gulpjs/gulp/docs/recipes/running-task-steps-per-folder.md

 });
 ```

-A few notes with this:
+A few notes:

-- folders.map - executes the function once per folder, and returns the async stream
+- `folders.map` - executes the function once per folder, and returns the async stream
-- es.concat - combines the streams and ends only when all streams emitted end
+- `es.concat` - combines the streams and ends only when all streams emitted end